m417z/ntdoc/descriptions/file_both_dir_information.md

 ### FileIndex

-File index value, or zero, if directory indexing is not avaiable.
+File index value, or zero, if directory indexing is not available.

 ### CreationTime